Subject: Economics

 This topic examines how India’s economy evolved through diverse historical phases—from ancient trade networks and medieval guild systems to colonial exploitation and the mixed-economy model after independence.
 It highlights the shift from a largely agrarian base to one that is gradually industrializing and modernizing.
 Understanding these transitions is vital for grasping structural challenges like the informal sector’s dominance, persistent income inequalities, and the quest for balanced regional development.
 For exam preparation, focus on major policy turning points—like land reforms, industrialization strategies, and how global factors influenced domestic growth trajectories.

-Which of the following is NOT an example of a direct tax?
+View QuestionWhich of the following is an example of a non-renewable resource?

-View QuestionWhich of the following is NOT a component of Aggregate Demand?
+View QuestionWhich of the following is a direct tax?

-View QuestionWhich of the following is an example of a capital receipt for the government?
+View QuestionWhich of the following is NOT a function of the World Trade Organization (WTO)?

 View Question